libktx/ktx/scene2d/README.md

 ```
 ![Table](img/00.png)

-Creating a `Table` with customized background image and a `Label` with custom color:
+Creating a `Table` with a customized background image and a `Label` with custom color:

 ```kotlin
 import ktx.scene2d.*